rcobelli/LiquidBooks/README.md

 ![Forecast](images/forecast.png)

 ## Installation
-1. Create a new table in your MySQL DB
+1. Create a new DB in your MySQL instance
 2. Import the database structure from `DB.sql`
-2. Update the credentials in `config example.ini`
+2. Update the parameters in `config example.ini`
 3. Rename `config example.ini` to `config.ini`
 4. Place the code on a server capable of running PHP
 5. Navigate to the `public` directory to access the website

+## TODO
+  - Make SSO optional